Rock Action (album): Overview

+Artwork

 The photographs that make up the artwork for the album were taken in a bar in Glasgow called Nice 'n' Sleazy.
 When the inside cover is unfolded, part of the logo for Mwng, an album by Super Furry Animals released the previous year, can be seen.

+Certifications

 In 2009, Rock Action was awarded a gold certification from the Independent Music Companies Association, which indicated sales of at least 100,000 copies throughout Europe.